medication abortion

 The second medication, misoprostol, is taken 24-48 hours later, usually at home.
 It causes the uterus to contract and expel the pregnancy tissue, similar to a heavy period.
 Cramping and bleeding typically begin within a few hours.

-This method is over 95% effective when used within the first 10 weeks of pregnancy.
-It is a safe option with few serious risks, though side effects like cramping, nausea, and heavy bleeding are common during the process.
-A follow-up visit or ultrasound is usually recommended to ensure the abortion is complete.
+This method is over 95% effective when used within the first 10-12 weeks of pregnancy.
+It is a safe option with few serious risks, though side effects like cramping, nausea, diarrhea and heavy bleeding are common during the process.

 THE BENEFIT